alan-christopher/spiels/industry/ac_manual.md

 "This is not a hint" (or less frequently, that it *is*).
 The statement means exactly what it says.

+### I Mean So

+What I say, I mean.

+"This is not a hint" is a notable special case of this phenomenon.
+Offers of assistance are likewise genuine, so too any feedback given, work assessed, or congratulations made.

+Note, however, that the converse does not always hold.
+That is, I do not claim perfect honesty.
+Rather, I assert a strong preference for omission over fabrication.

 ### Advocatus Diaboli

 I care very much about the quality of arguments.
 The conclusions that shake out